• Skip to primary navigation

 As a way to squeeze yet a few more dollars out of residents celebrate this tradition, The Villages introduced Growl-O-Ween in 2022.

-In 2022 the Growl-O-Ween pet walk and costume contest will take place on Friday, Oct.
-28th at 3:30pm.
+In 2023 the Growl-O-Ween pet walk and costume contest will take place on Saturday, Oct.
+28th at 10 am.
 Contestants must be registered to participate in the walk but your registration fee of $20 includes participation in the pet walk and costume contest, a Growl-O- Ween swag bag, a doggy poop bag dispenser, and a doggy bandana.

-That’s not to say people won’t be dressed up and in the Halloween spirit if you visit Spanish Springs, Lake Sumter Landing, or even Brownwood on Halloween, I’m sure many people will.
-There just won’t be anything special going on beyond the regularly scheduled nightly entertainment, though depending on whose playing, I bet you might be able to catch a cover of any number of unofficial Halloween anthems like “Thriller”, “Werewolves of London”, “Zombie”, and more.
+There just won't be anything special going on beyond the regularly scheduled nightly entertainment, though depending on whose playing, I bet you might be able to catch a cover of any number of unofficial Halloween anthems like “Thriller”, “Werewolves of London”, “Zombie”, and more.

 Recreation Center and Country Club Halloween Parties